There are a few things I know.

 I start dancing.

 Their song doesn’t have much lyrical value but I have to agree that the storyline is quite funny.
 I just love these beats!
 My God, I haven’t really danced in a long time.
-Not even at Grace’s party.
+Not even at that party.
 Still mad about that, I threw that do, THAT was my big chance to dance like crazy!
 Well, there is always next time.
 There is also NOW.
 Continue reading

 blowing through the cobwebs of my mind